What Is A Thigh Lift?

-Thigh lift surgery has become very popular these days due to the success of bariatric weight loss surgeries.
+Thigh lift surgery has become very popular these days due to the success of bariatric weight-loss surgeries.
 While weight loss can be a momentous event in a person’s life, it can also create new challenges such as sagging skin and excessive wrinkling.
-Dr. Rolando Morales is a highly skilled plastic surgeon in the Houston and Katy, TX area that understands how important this surgery can be for a weight loss patient.
-During surgery, he creates beautiful results by removing excess fat and skin from the thighs, and lifting and reshaping the skin to create a smoother and tighter appearance.
+Dr. Rolando Morales is a highly-skilled, board-certified plastic surgeon in the Houston, TX area that understands how important this surgery can be for a weight loss patient.
+During surgery, he creates beautiful results by removing excess fat and skin from the thighs and lifting and reshaping the skin to create a smoother and tighter appearance.
 Individuals considering this surgery will need to be at or near their goal weight.

 Thigh Lift Reviews

 "Extended tummy tuck/body lift with medial thigh lift - Dr. Morales is the best!
 I highly recommend him.
 His bedside manner is very caring and attentive.
 He is very thorough in answering all questions and taking his time with you.
 He is also very talented and my results far exceeded my expectations.
 My pain was minimal and my recovery has been a lot better than I could have hoped for.
 I am 8 days post op and my results are unbelievable and I know..."- B. / RealSelf / May 30, 2018